-You see this dialog box:
+This dialog box opens:

 From this dialog box, you can:

 - Create a new project.

 - Remove obsolete data.

 - Specify locations for generated C files and names for binary data and URL files.

 - Generate C source files.

 - Open and edit the url.c file.

 - Set or change the project's home page.